Application and admission

 The PhD position

-The PhD position is primarily directed at the students research education, which lasts four years.
 There are local guidelines for PhD students that applies for a doctoral studentship.
 A person may be employed as a doctoral student for a maximum of eight years, but no longer than the equivalent of four years of full-time study.
+General rules about PhD education can be found (in Swedish) in Högskoleförordningen Chapter 5, 1-7 §§, in Uppsala University rules and in the General Syllabus for PhD studies at Department of Business Studies, Uppsala University.